Buyers beware… you are the consumer, and you have rights.

 worn, today, the student pays the same money just to receive their belt

-advancement… and an unembroidered, plain ordinary belt only costs a studio
+advancement … and an unembroidered, plain ordinary belt only costs a studio

-between $5 to $10 dollars.
+between $5 to $10 dollars at the most.

 The reasoning is simple: The instructor, or the

-organization is devoid of meaningful tradition.
+organization, is devoid of meaningful tradition.
 The student wants to advance.

 If they have the knowledge and skills, then they rightfully should be advanced.
 But rather than